-See table 49 for a list of the command related conditions that cause commands to be aborted.
+See table 51 for a list of the command related conditions that cause commands to be aborted.

-Command related conditions Scope Unit attention condition (see 5.14) additional sense code, if any ^a TASK ABORTED status Reference Completion of a command with CHECK CONDITION status if: a) the QERR field is set to 01b; and b) the TST field is set to 000b (i.e., shared) in the Control mode page (see SPC-4).
+Command related conditions Scope Unit attention condition (see 5.14) additional sense code, if any a TASK ABORTED status Reference Completion of a command with CHECK CONDITION status if: a) the QERR field is set to 01b; and b) the TST field is set to 000b (i.e., shared) in the Control mode page (see SPC-4).
 All commands in the task set.
 COMMANDS CLEARED BY ANOTHER INITIATOR yes 5.8.3 and 5.9.2 Completion of a command with CHECK CONDITION status if: a) the QERR field is set to 01b; and b) the TST field is set to 001b (i.e., per I_T nexus) in the Control mode page (see SPC-4).
-All commands in the task set. ^b none no 5.8.3 and 5.9.2 Completion of a command with CHECK CONDITION status if the QERR field is set to 11b in the Control mode page (see SPC-4).
+All commands in the task set. b none no 5.8.3 and 5.9.2 Completion of a command with CHECK CONDITION status if the QERR field is set to 11b in the Control mode page (see SPC-4).
 All commands in the task set from the same I_T nexus as the command that was terminated. none no 5.8.3 and 5.9.2 Processing of a PERSISTENT RESERVE OUT command with a PREEMPT AND ABORT service action with a reservation key that is associated with the I_T nexus on which the command was received (see SPC-4).
 All commands in the task set from all I_T nexuses with the specified reservation key.
 COMMANDS CLEARED BY ANOTHER INITIATOR yes SPC-4 Processing of a COPY OPERATION ABORT command that specifies a copy operation that is being processed in the foreground.
 The copy operation originated by the third-party copy command specified by the LIST IDENTIFIER field in a COPY OPERATION ABORT command. none no SPC-4 The return of an service response of SERVICE DELIVERY OR TARGET FAILURE.
 The indicated command. none n/a 5.1 Detection of an overlapped command.
-See 5.10 none no 5.10 Key: yes = Each command that is aborted on an I_T nexus other than the one that delivered the command is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page (see SPC-4). no = TASK ABORTED status is not returned for aborted commands although other status values may be returned. ^a If the TAS bit is set to zero in the Control mode page (see SPC-4), then the device server creates this unit attention condition for each I_T nexus that had command(s) aborted other than the I_T nexus that attention condition for each I_T nexus that had command(s) aborted other than the I_T nexus that delivered the command.
+See 5.10 none no 5.10 Detection of an overlapped command.
+See 5.10 none no 5.10 Key: yes = Each command that is aborted on an I_T nexus other than the one that delivered the command is completed with TASK ABORTED status, if the TAS bit is set to one in the Control mode page (see SPC-4).
+SPC-4). no = TASK ABORTED status is not returned for aborted commands although other status values may be no = TASK ABORTED status is not returned for aborted commands although other status values may be returned.

+a If the TAS bit is set to zero in the Control mode page (see SPC-4), then the device server creates this unit attention condition for each I\T nexus that had command(s) aborted other than the I\T nexus that delivered the command.
 If the TAS bit is set to one in the Control mode page (see SPC-4), then the device server does not create this unit attention condition.

-^b As a result of the TST field being set to 001b, there is one task set per I_T nexus, so no other I_T nexuses are affected.
+b As a result of the TST field being set to 001b, there is one task set per I\T nexus, so no other I\T nexuses are affected.